Select Page

 Travel Information

-Arrival Airport: Cagliari Elmas Airport (CAG) – Transfer time to hotel 30min
+Arrival Airport: Cagliari Elmas Airport (CAG) – Transfer time: 30 minutes.

-Departure Airport: Olbia Costa Smeralda Airport (OLB) – Transfer time from hotel 30min
+Departure Airport: Olbia Costa Smeralda Airport (OLB) – Transfer time: 30 minutes.

 Our adventure begins at 11 AM on the first day and ends at noon on the last day.